-Laws 7.3.2, 61.1.5 and 61.1.6 have been amended to make it clear that a player wins the game during the first or second turns of the extension period if that player achieves the objective of being the first to have both balls of the side pegged out during one or other of those turns.
+Law 7.3.2, and the regulations that have been incorporated as Laws 61.1.6 and 61.1.7, have been amended to make it clear that a player wins the game during the first or second turns of the extension period if that player achieves the objective of being the first to have both balls of the side pegged out during one or other of those turns.
 There had been claims that the 6th Edition Laws were ambiguous on this point.
-The changes to these Laws have no effect on the way the game is played.
+The changes to these laws have no effect on the way the game is played.